Seeing through the smoke

 I cannot break away --

-Dosso Dossi's Aeneas and Achates on
+Dosso Dossi's Aeneas and Achates on the Shore of Libya.

 The crowd of Trojan sailors,